GLOBAL MARKETS-Stocks retreat ahead of Apple, Fed; oil drop continues

 European shares fell following a profit warning from BASF .
 The world's largest chemicals firm blamed struggling emerging markets like China and Brazil.

-MSCI's all-country world index of the equity performance of 46 countries lost 0.57 percent, its second straight decline, while the pan-regional FTSEurofirst 300 index, tracking Europe's 300 largest companies, closed down 1 percent.
+MSCI's all-country world index of the equity performance of 46 countries lost 0.69 percent, while the pan-regional FTSEurofirst 300 index, tracking Europe's 300 largest companies, closed down 1 percent.

 Markets are pricing in only around a 7 percent chance the U.S. central bank will raise rates this week and many market participants believe the Fed will hold off until 2016, but investors will be watching for signals the central bank might act at its next meeting in December.